Randolph Engineering: History

 In 1977, Randolph Engineering obtained its first government contract.
 By 1982, they had become the prime contractor for military-style Type HGU-4/P aviator sunglasses for the United States Department of Defense.
 With 68 employees, 200,000 pairs of sunglasses were made for the Navy, Air Force, and Army that year.

 Since that time they have provided eyewear for many government agencies, ranging from sunglasses for air force pilots to eyewear for submarine personnel.
 In the early 1990s, sales were expanded to offer their products to the consumer marketplace.
 By August 2008, the company had expanded its eyewear offerings to include other specialty lines of sunglasses for police, security personnel, outdoor sports enthusiasts and other sight-critical occupations and outdoor enthusiasts.

 Presently the company supplies the military with a variety of glasses and frames including contracts with the Defense Logistics Agency worth $9 million each.
 The current contract is valued at $38,662,664 and was issued on December 23, 2011.

 In 2011, the company had approximately $8 million in sales.

 All glasses are made at the U.S. location in Randolph, Massachusetts using only a handful of international components.
 Sales are handled through their website, large retailers and worldwide distributors.
 Randolph Engineering has positioned itself as a vendor to other Air Forces around the world, including Australia, Belgium, Israel, and Jordan.

 The Alliance for the Commonwealth and the Massachusetts Port Authority awarded Randolph the 1997 Massachusetts Product Export Achievement Award in recognition of achievements made in International trade.

-The flight marked the first transcontinental flight and round trip completed in a light aircraft powered by biofuel, which is made with a blend of renewable Camelina plant seed oil.